|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Over the last decade in Texas, investors sunk over $53 billion on weather-dependent energy sources, mostly wind turbines, which were largely unavailable during the cold snap in February 2021.
 That was only partly because of the cold and mostly because of low wind speeds.
 The costs of the blackout, which lasted for days, will end up costing Texans nearly $200 billion.

-Renewables don’t have to cause blackouts.
-Germany generated 37.5% of its electricity last year from wind and solar and didn’t suffer from a decline in electricity reliability.
+Renewables do not have to cause blackouts.
+Germany generated 37.5% of its electricity last year from wind and solar and did not suffer from a decline in electricity reliability.
 California would have avoided its blackouts had it not shut down a large nuclear plant and several natural gas power plants over the last decade.
 Texas may have avoided the blackouts had state regulators simply required, or compensated, natural gas suppliers to winterize their equipment while verifying that work had been completed.

 But California and Texas suffered blackouts while sitting under weather patterns that affected giant portions of the continental United States.
 California couldn't find any more power from Arizona, Nevada, or Oregon, which were also struggling in a heat wave with low wind speeds while being located to the east of California and therefore in the dark sooner.
 Texas, for its part, was surrounded by states barely fending off their own blackouts from extreme cold temperatures and still air.
 Fully winterized wind turbines sat motionless all the way up to Canada.